bremerle3/cse422_proj2/README.txt

 outdated binaries and a target to build prog2.
 Usage:
 	make clean	<----- Cleans up old binaries
 	make prog2	<----- Compiles prog2.cpp into runnnable object file prog2.o
+In addition, there are two global variables inside prog2.cpp which determine the output of the program.
+Setting OUTPUT to 1 will cause the program to display the information requested by the assignment PDF.
+Setting DEBUG to 1 will instead display debug messages about the behavior of the threads.
+Do not set both to 1 simultaneously or your terminal will look very messy!

 PROBLEM STATEMENT